ibm-messaging/mq-dev-samples/TechCon21/README.md

 ### Update the env.json file

-Chane localhost to be the name that we gave to our container instance so that it can be found on the docker network
+Change localhost to be the name that we gave to our container instance so that it can be found on the docker network

 ```
 "HOST": "mqtls",